Simeon Gibson: Collaboration with ethnologists

 Ethnologists and linguists often visited Chief Gibson when studying Iroquois language and culture, including Horatio Hale, David Boyle, M.R.
 Harrington, A.C.
 Parker, John Napoleon Brinton (J.N.B.)
 Hewitt, and others, and Gibson actively worked with them.
 Gibson worked closely with J.N.B.
 Hewitt, a Smithsonian ethnologist, for almost half a century and exchanged correspondence with him.
 Gibson also worked closely with all anthropologists studying with the Six Nations.
 His family served as impresarios for F.W.
 Waugh, A.A.
 Goldenweiser, and Sir Frances H.S.
 Knowles.

-The Victoria Museum grew their collections by enlisting Indians to collect ethnographic objects.
+The Victoria Museum grew their collections by enlisting Native Americans to collect ethnographic objects.
 In the summer of 1907, Simeon traveled with M.R.
 Harrington to different parts of the Six Nation Reserve when he collected items for museums in New York City.
 Harrington obtained ceremonial materials, weapons, games, costumes, and domestic utensils along with burl wood bowls, wooden or stone masks, for the collection of Erastus T. Tefft of New York and the New York State Museum.
 Linguist Edward Sapir came from Ottawa and employed members of the Gibson family, including Chief John Gibson and his sons Hardy and Simeon Gibson as "roustabouts, pickers, packers, and advance agents" for the Victoria Memorial Museum.

 Gibson collaborated on ethnological research conducted by anthropologists among the Six Nations.
 When Gibson was eight years old in 1899, Simeon guided his blind father over the Grand River to dictate the Daganawi:dah legend "Concerning the League" to J.N.B.
 Hewitt in Onondaga, who recorded the legend on 189 transcript pages.
 Goldenweiser recorded the legend thirteen years later in 1912 again from Chief Gibson, this time including details of the ceremony for mourning passed chiefs and "raising" or installing their successors into that role and producing a new 525 page-version.
 Gibson read phonetic transcription and translated notes obtain by anthropologists into different dialects.
 Gibson carried a camera tripod for Waugh and operated a gramophone for Goldenweier during their research.